 - Ensuring that the approver has the correct authority for the spend level.

 That can then be translated into a data analytics test, which could be executed in any number of tools from Excel to Python—whatever the auditor is more comfortable with.

 Instead, they’ll test by taking a sample of 30 purchase orders and check for each one that there’s a purchase order and that the approver has the correct authority.
 A population of 100,000 purchase orders is 0.03 percent coverage, and verifying 30 will probably take significantly longer than using an analytics to test 100 percent of transactions.

 However, these skills are tough to teach—they’re better learned by doing.
 Starting with a few analysts, borrowed from elsewhere in the organization or recruited in, to hold auditors’ hands as they start to design and perform analytics for themselves, is often more effective than training courses.

 2. Get buy-in

-Touchstone Research found that the ranking of importance of data analytics/data science is an indicator of the pervasiveness of analytics in an audit team.
+Touchstone Insights found that the ranking of importance of data analytics/data science is an indicator of the pervasiveness of analytics in an audit team.